Human rights of Kurdish people in Turkey: Diyarbakır detentions (2006)

 Violent disturbances took place in several cities in the southeast in March and April 2006.
 Over 550 people were detained as a result of these events, including over 200 children.
 The Diyarbakır Bar Association submitted more than 70 complaints of ill-treatment to the authorities.
 Investigations were launched into 39 of these claims.
 During the events in Diyarbakır, forensic examinations of detained were carried out in places of detention.
 According to the report of the commission, "this contravenes the rules and the circulars issued by the Ministries of Justice and Health as well as the independence of the medical profession".
 The commission also believes that "the new provisions introduced in June 2006 to amend the anti-terror law could undermine the fight against torture and ill-treatment".
 The commission also stresses that "a return to normality in Southeast can only be achieved be opening dialogue with local counterparts".
 "A comprehensive strategy should be pursued to achieve the socio-economic development of the region and the establishment of conditions for the Kurdish population to enjoy full rights and freedoms.
 Issues that need to be addressed include the return of internally displaced persons, compensation for losses incurred by victims of terrorism, landmines as well as the issue of village guards".

-Banning of Kurdish theatrical play "Beru"
+Istanbul banning of Kurdish-language play

-In October 2020, the governor of Istanbul banned Kurdish theatrical play "Beru" shortly before its first performance.
+In October 2020, the governor of Istanbul banned the Kurdish-language play Beru shortly before its first performance in the city.
 It had been performed three years prior both in Turkey and also abroad without issue.